Buck moth

-The buck moth (Hemileuca maia) is a common insect found in oak forests, stretching in the United States from peninsular Florida to New England, and as far west as Texas and Kansas.
-It was first described by Dru Drury in 1773.
-The larvae typically emerge in a single generation in the spring.
+is federally endangered, and also protected by Canada and the state of New York.
+There were five populations known historically but only three still survive, one in the US and two in Canada.

+Many details about the biology of this group of allied Buckmoths have been previously recorded under the broad (and largely historical) concept of Hemileuca maia, with many details known about their ecology, etc. The larvae typically emerge in a single generation in the spring.
 The larvae are covered in hollow spines that are attached to a poison sac.
 The poison can cause symptoms ranging from stinging, itching and burning sensations to nausea.
-Subspecies Hemileuca maia maia is listed as endangered in the US state of Connecticut.
-Subspecies Hemileuca maia menyanthevora, the bog buck moth, is federally endangered, and also protected by Canada and the state of New York.
-There were five populations known historically but only three still survive, one in the US and two in Canada.

 The larvae feed on various oaks including scrub oak (Quercus ilicifolia), live oak (Quercus virginiana), blackjack oak (Quercus marilandica), white oak (Quercus alba), and dwarf chinquapin oak (Quercus prinoides).

 Eggs are typically laid in spiral clusters on oak twigs.
 Mature larvae enter the soil or leaf litter to pupate in late July and emerge between October and the following February as moths to mate and lay eggs.
 In Louisiana, particularly in cities such as Baton Rouge or New Orleans, where use of live oaks as street trees is extensive, the caterpillars can become a significant nuisance for humans.
 The caterpillars of this moth can also be a nuisance in some areas of Virginia, such as the Goshen Scout Reservation, where they are infamous for stinging people going to a summer camp in the area.